 Counseling Mission Statement:

 The goal of the counseling program at Deaf Action Center is to provide mental health and related services to people who are Deaf and Hard of Hearing.
-These services will honor the similarities and differences between Deaf culture and other cultures.
+These services will honor the similarities and differences between Deaf culture and other cultures like sciatica treatment clients and spine patients.
 These services will also honor the similarities and differences between Deaf people and people who are Hard of Hearing.

 Through education and treatment efforts, the counseling program seeks to assist people who are Deaf and Hard of Hearing to explore issues and experiences important to them in a safe, confidential setting, using the communication medium they prefer.
 Deaf Action Center wants to facilitate equal access to mental health services to all Deaf individuals or those with any degree of hearing loss.